Common hooks

 Add or update the fields with the current date-time.

-• Used as an after hook.
+. - Used as an

-• Field names support dot notation.
+hook. - Field names support dot notation.

-• Supports multiple data items, including paginated find.
+- Supports multiple data items, including paginated

 const hooks = require('feathers-hooks-common');